Gynecological Surgery Types

 Bilateral Salpingo-oopherectomy: Removal of both ovaries and fallopian tubes.

 Vertical/Midline: Up and down incision usually extending from just above the pubic hair to the umbilicus.
-At times, it is necessary to extend the incision just above the umbilicus.
+At times, it is necessary to extend the incision just above the umbilicus (navel).

 Pfannensteil: This incision stretches across the lower abdomen just above the pubic hair, similar to a cesarean section scar.

-Laparoscopic: This is accomplised using small incisions usually three to five.
+Laparoscopic: This is accomplished using small incisions usually three to five.
 Cameras and instruments are inserted into ports to view the abdomen, take biopsies or take down adhesions as needed.

 Possible Complications from Surgery: